 Ian Murray, executive director of the Society of Editors, said: “They are expensive in both time and money, but it could be argued that investigations carried out by the media remain the most vital weapon in the nation’s armoury against the corrupt, the crooked and the incompetent.
 At this year’s Society annual conference we will hear just how vital such work is and how it can be supported going into the future.”

 Marking the 20th Anniversary of the Society, a Gala Dinner will be held at Stationers’ Hall in London on 12 November.
 Kate Adie, former BBC Chief News Correspondent will receive a Lifetime Achievement Award for her life-long commitment to journalism.

-Also speaking at the conference will be editors Alison Phillips (Daily Mirror), Chris Evans (The Telegraph), Alessandra Galloni (Reuters) and Ted Verity (The Mail on Sunday).
+Also speaking at the conference will be editors Alison Phillips (Daily Mirror), Chris Evans (The Telegraph), Alessandra Galloni (Reuters) and Vic Motune (The Voice).